ouspg/CompSec/Lab3_ChipWhisperer/README.md

  More accurate documentation of it can be found from http://wiki.newae.com/CW1173_ChipWhisperer-Lite , but it should not be needed for basic tasks.

-Beware of static electricity.
-Discharge of static electricity can be harmful to board.

-Level 2 and 3 are meant to be done in this lab exercise.
-If you want to get higher grade, you can loan the equipment and complete level 4 or 5 tasks at your own time.

-__TIPS & TRICKS__
-You might have to unplug/plug USB cable again if computer or the capture software does not recognize the device.
-You also might have to unplug/plug device from virtual machine top right corner to make it detect it.

-Notice that you have to be connecting serial cable and measure ports, glitch port is not needed in this task.

-Notice that machines default username is **cwuser** and password is **cwpassword** in case you happen to need it

-Notice that chipwhisperer folder location is different what is mentioned in tutorial!.
-Chipwhisperer files are located on the desktop

 ### Requirements
 In order for you to complete this lab you need a ChipWhisperer board + a target board and a copy of ChipWhispererlubuntu virtual machine found in the course folder in the university drive.
+You can also setup ChipWhisperer capture and analyze software separately to your own machine if you find it more suitable solution for you.

 ## How to complete?
 Task of this lab are divided to 4 different levels which are also corresponding the grades that are achieved by completing them.
 For example, completing levels 2, 3 and 4 results grade 4 in this lab.
 Completing level 2 and 3 should be taking about 4 hours so you are expected to do that during classroom lab time.
 If you want to continue working at home with those tasks or you want to do more advanced level 4 and 5 tasks, you can disscuss about lending the equipment with course assistants.